RNA Junior Scientists

 Junior Scientist Committee Representatives

-I am a Postdoctoral Researcher in the laboratory of Juan Valcárcel Juárez at the Centre for Genomic Regulation (CRG) in Barcelona, Spain studying regulation of pre-mRNA alternative splicing during cell differentiation, development and disease.
+I am a Postdoctoral Researcher in the laboratory of Juan Valcárcel Juárez at the Centre for Genomic Regulation (CRG) in Barcelona, studying regulation of pre-mRNA alternative splicing.
 My research project uses transcriptome-wide sequencing merged with network analysis and biochemical studies in order to deepen our understanding of the molecular mechanisms of splicing regulation.

 Faculty Advisors: Katrin Karbstein (Scripps Research Institute Florida) and Samuel Butcher (University of Wisconsin-Madison)